 is an interruption in a course of instruction occurring after the

 lesson introduction and before the lesson summation.
 It is recommended

 that the five minutes of break be provided outside the time devoted

 to behind-the-wheel instruction so students receive a total of seven

 (9) A student must not receive credit for more than

 four hours of driver education training at a public school in one

 calendar day no matter what combination of training is provided, excluding

 makeup.
-Further, for each calendar day, a student shall be limited
+Further, for each calendar day, a student is limited to a